xwmx/bash-boilerplate/README.md

 Bash Boilerplate
 ================

-A collection of example bash scripts that can be used as starting points.
+A collection of example bash scripts that can be used as starting points for your own scripts.

 I also use these scripts to record and document various common approaches and conventions that I've learned and encountered while working with bash.